wghile/PM-Tool-React/README.md

 ## About

-Property Management Tool to help property owners organize and store all documents and track maintenance requests.
+Property Management Tool to help property owners manage their properties by storing documents and tracking maintenance requests.
 This repo is for the front end.

 [BackEnd](https://github.com/wghile/PM-Tool-Express)